xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 The reward system appears to also remain largely intact, as some shikis are found to seek out other desires beyond basic survival, such as love, entertainment, or the company of fellow family members.
 It is therefor believed that hormonal changes still take place in their bodies, with the hormones themselves being supplied from the consumed blood of their victims.

 One particularly odd behavioral disability that shikis exhibit is an involuntary loss of consciousness at dawn.
 The shikis remain unconscious for the remainder of the day, until dusk.
-Hormonal changes are believed to be the cause here as well, however, how exactly it's possible is unknown.
+Hormonal changes are believed to be the cause here as well, however, how exactly is unknown.

 It is almost impossible for shikis to go without eating for an extended period of time: as existing bloodcells die out, the host body starts breaking down, leading to the brain being signaled to eat no matter what, and any and all existing mental inhibitions begin to disappear.
 An incredibly low number of shikis have ever been found to restrain themselves in a state of severe hunger.